Pé de Chinesa

 Pé de Chinesa (lit.
 'Chinese Foot', alluding to the Chinese practice of foot binding) is a fictional Brazilian telenovela, invented by Brazilian netizens in 2024.
-Presented as a production from Globo, and supposedly written and directed by Glória Perez, the rumor of the telenovela emerged on an anonymous profile on Twitter, which published an initial version of the plot and cast.
+Presented as a production from Globo, the fictional telenovela quickly became popular on social media.
+Users created various representations and additional details, such as trailers, promos, commercial breaks, openings, closings and sparse scenes, often with the help of generative artificial intelligence tools.

-The fictional telenovela quickly became popular on social media, where various representations and additional details were spontaneously created by other internet users, often with the help of generative artificial intelligence tools, such as trailers, promos, commercial breaks, openings, closings and sparse scenes.
 The rumor was widely reported by Brazilian news outlets, in addition to provoking reactions among those supposedly involved in the cast and direction.
-Glória Perez herself, credited in the script and direction of the telenovela, stated that she found the idea fun, and said in an interview that she felt honored to have been included.
+Glória Perez, credited with the script and direction in the telenovela's metafiction, found the idea fun and said in an interview that she felt honored to have been included.
 The telenovela also attracted some more critical reactions due to its orientalist representation and the practice of yellowface, present in real Globo works, such as Negócio da China and Sol Nascente.
-Some of the ethnic clichés in some variations of Pé de Chinesa are considered to be exaggerated.
+Some of the ethnic clichés in some variations of Pé de Chinesa are exaggerated.

 Origins

 Pé de Chinesa has its origins in the Pandlr forum, in the Baú Esquizo section.
-Alex Alves, owner of Baú Esquizo, said at an interview to Na Telinha that the idea had been circulating since March.
-In late August, Alex revived the concept by creating a series of daily videos narrated by him.
-The success of Alex's videos led to the creation of more fan videos, causing the situation to become out of control.
-Pé de Chinesa became the first viral content that surpassed the Pandlr circles, in August 2024 alone, there was a record number of 20 million impressions.
+Alex Alves, owner of Baú Esquizo, said at an interview to Na Telinha that the idea had been circulating since March 2024.
+In late August, Alves revived the concept by creating a series of daily videos narrated by him.
+The success of his videos led to the creation of more fan videos, causing the situation to become out of control.
+Pé de Chinesa became the first viral content that surpassed the Pandlr circles; in August 2024 alone, there was a record number of 20 million impressions.
 The goal was to satirize Negócio da China, the core actors of Glória Perez's works, the rise of influencers in Globo's telenovelas and Giovanna Antonelli's ability to portray characters of other nationalities.
 This mix of absurdities contributes to the hoax telenovela's success.
 The other goal was to create a fictional counterweight to current Globo telenovelas, which, according to the makers of the fake series, have become increasingly repetitive.